INTERMEDIATE LEVEL COURSE

 The C Ionian version suits the E Major in the chorus of ‘Space Oddity’ by David Bowie.

-The C Lydian version suits the E Major in the intro of ‘Lola’ by The Kinks.
+The C Lydian version suits the E Major in the chorus of ‘ I am The Walrus’ by The Beatles.

-Sign Up and payment to access the MEMBERS section which includes Scale Demonstration videos, Backing Track videos and downloadable Scale Sheets.
+LEARN MORE to apply these scales after Sign Up and payment to access the MEMBERS section which includes Scale Demonstration videos, Backing Track videos and downloadable Scale Sheets.

 Lesson 3

-SECONDARY DOMINANT/BORROWED CHORD Scales
+SECONDARY DOMINANT/BORROWED CHORD scales

-Sometimes the very special Major Chords are called a Secondary Dominant or could be a Borrowed Chord.
+Sometimes the very special Major chords are called a Secondary Dominant or could be a Borrowed Chord.

-The following Scale Diagrams are for a Chord Progression with a commencing Chord of C Major but can be shifted up or down the fretboard, relative to the fret on the E string with the same Letter Name of the commencing Chord, if it is not C Major.
+The following Scale Diagrams are for a Chord Progression with a commencing chord of C Major but can be shifted up or down the fretboard, relative to the fret on the ‘e’ string with the same Letter Name of the commencing chord if it is not C Major.

-The A Mixolydian version suits an A Major if it follows a C Major in Lydian Mode.
+The A Mixolydian version especially suits an A Major if it follows a C Major in Lydian Mode.

-Try this over the chorus in ‘Children Of The Revolution’ by T Rex, or vice versa over the commencing A Major chorus of ‘Are You Gonna Be My Girl’ by Jet.
+Try this over the chorus in ‘Children Of The Revolution’ by T Rex, or vice versa over the commencing A Major of chorus of ‘Are You Gonna Be My Girl’ by Jet.

-SEE HERE the two possible Limbo Modes to substitute in order to remain in one Scale Position during an alternative very special A Major 7 Chord (Borrowed Chord) in a Chord Progression with a commencing Chord of C Major, or else an alternative very special A Major 7 commencing Chord with a C Major Chord following.
+SEE HERE the two possible Limbo Modes to substitute in order to remain in one Scale Position during an alternative ‘very special’ A Major 7 Chord (Borrowed Chord) in a Chord Progression with a commencing chord of C Major, or else an alternative ‘very special’ A Major 7 commencing chord with a C Major chord following.

 Lesson 4

-DIMINISHED AND AUGMENTED Scales
+DIMINISHED AND AUGMENTED scales

-The following Scale Diagrams are for Chord Progressions with a commencing Chord of A Minor or C Major but can be shifted up or down the fretboard to the fret on the E string with the same Letter Name as the commencing Chord if it is not A Minor or C Major.
+The following Scale Diagrams are for Chord Progressions with a commencing chord of A Minor or C Major (but can be shifted up or down the fretboard to the fret on the ‘e’ string with the same Letter Name as the commencing chord if it is not A Minor or C Major).

-forty nine scales for the three Diminished Chords and the four Augmented Chords after Sign Up to the MEMBERS Section.
+LEARN how to apply all forty nine scales for the three Diminished Chords and the four Augmented Chords after Sign Up to the MEMBERS Section.

 Lesson 5

-PENTATONIC Scales
+PENTATONIC scales

-SEE HERE the two Pentatonic Scales for a Chord Progression with a commencing Chord of A Minor or C Major and can be shifted up or down the fretboard to the fret on the E string with the same Letter Name as the commencing Chord if it is not A Minor or C Major.
+SEE HERE the twoPentatonic Scales for a Chord Progression with a commencing chord of A Minor or C Major (and can be shifted up or down the fretboard to the fret on the ‘e’ string with the same Letter Name as the commencing chord if it is not A Minor or C Major).

-SEE HERE the two modified Pentatonic Scales for the special Major Chords related to A Minor and C Major commencing Chords being E Major V and E Major III Chords, and can be shifted similarly.
+SEE HERE the two modified Pentatonic Scales for the special Major chords, related to A Minor and C Major commencing chords, being E Major V and E Major III chords (and can be shifted similarly).

-SEE HERE the three possible Limbo Basic Scales for a very special Major Chord that is A Major and can be shifted similarly.
+SEE HERE the three possible Limbo Basic scales for a ‘very special Major Chord that is A Major (and can be shifted similarly).

 Limbo Basic is an invented name because they have five Notes but are not conventional Pentatonic Scales.

-The Notes with an arrow are dissonant and must be bent up to be correct and in tune.
+SEE HERE the Blues Pentatonic scale for Blues in A Major.
+The Notes with an arrow are dissonant so must be bent up to be correctly in tune.

-FURTHER LEARNING available with Sign Up for MEMBERSHIP and payment of USD$30.00 which provides access to EXTRA COURSE MATERIALS to apply these complete Modes and other scales featuring Scale Demonstration videos for fingering and sound, Backing Track videos for practise, and downloadable Scale Sheet collections for reference.
+They are Scale Demonstration videos for fingering and sound, Backing Track videos for practise, and downloadable Scale Sheet collections for reference.

 Here are examples of a SCALE DEMONSTRATION video and BACKING TRACK video for the A Aeolian partial Mode which also includes the Ionian partial Mode (being its Relative).